Preventing Environmental Pollution

 02Reducing SOx, NOx and COD

-Taking fiscal year 1990 as the base year, the DIC Group in Japan has worked to reduce SOx and NOx—key causes of acid rain—from boilers.
+Taking fiscal year 1990 as the base year, the DIC Group in Japan has taken steps to reduce SOx and NOx emissions from boilers.
 The Group has also worked to reduce COD, an indicator of environmental impact, in wastewater, particularly by installing biomass boilers and modifying production processes.
-In fiscal year 2021, emissions of SOx by domestic Group companies were 9 tonnes, a decline of 96% from fiscal year 1990, while emissions of NOx were 186 tonnes, down 8% from the base year.
-In contrast, the domestic DIC Group’s COD, which has remained on an uptrend since fiscal year 1990, amounted to 940 tonnes, with principal contributing factors including an increase in production volume and changes in the composition of the Group’s product portfolio.
-The Group will continue taking steps to reduce COD by enhancing water quality management.
+In fiscal year 2022, emissions of SOx by the Group in Japan amounted to 13 tonnes, a decline of more than 10% from the fiscal year 1990 level, while emissions of NOx were 172 tonnes, down 15% from fiscal year 1990.
+In contrast, the domestic DIC Group’s COD was 854 tonnes, lower than in the previous fiscal year, but still high and up 15% from fiscal year 1990.
+Principal contributing factors behind this result included an increase in production volume and changes in the product mix.
+The Group will continue working to reduce COD by promoting the effective management of water quality.

-Overseas, DIC Group c ompanies are switching from diesel to natural gas, and from diesel- and heavy oil–fired boilers to biomass boilers, at sites with appropriate infrastructure.
-To reduce COD, the Group is promoting the reuse of water and the installment of environment-friendly closedloop recycling and wastewater treatment systems that purify wastewater to a level that exceeds that mandated by law.
+DIC Group companies in other countries and territories are also switching from diesel to natural gas, and from diesel- and heavy oil– fired boilers to biomass boilers.
+To reduce COD, these companies are promoting the reuse of water and the installment of environmentfriendly closed-loop recycling and wastewater treatment systems that purify wastewater to a level that exceeds that mandated by local laws.

 COD in Japan